Oven Baked Beef Short Ribs Recipe

 Reheating:

-When you are ready to eat your short ribs, I prefer the oven.
+When you are ready to reheat your short ribs, I suggest the oven.
 When reheating in the oven, set your temperature to low (around 250°F) and cover with foil to keep in the moisture.
 You can also add a little barbecue sauce before reheating to enhance the flavor.
 Other ways of reheating include the microwave, air fryer or on the grill.

 FAQ